Who can attend the Grayson Technical Education Program?

 Do I need a parking permit to park at Grayson Tech?

 Yes, with the proper paperwork, a Grayson Technical Education Program parking decal will be issued to non-Grayson HS students without charge.
 This entitles students to drive to the Grayson Technical Education Program only.
 Students should check with their home school regarding a parking permit for their home school.
 Students with Grayson High School as their home school will have to meet Grayson's parking requirements.
 Parking permits will be issued in the Fall.

 How do I enroll in a program at Grayson Tech?

 Grayson Technical Program has an application process which begins early second semester each school year.
-Applications will be available on the Enrollment Application page.
+Applications will be available inside the student's Eclass page under Additional Resources.
 We invite any interested students to attend Open House as programs do fill quickly.

 Can I attend as both junior and senior?